perezgarrym/optimy_php_test/README.md

   - I apply HMVC (Hierarchical model–view–controller) structure for modules, so its more maintainable, v1 stands for version of REST-API if any big impact changes on the endpoint i suggest to create v2 on the module in that way old endpoint will remain.

   - I move old source code to old_project folder, just for reference old structure.

+  - use bootstrap 5.1 as a basic template on view on index.php, also used jquery to render list thru ajax call.